vnnkl/Shufflepuff/readme.md

 http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html

 **Automatic Installation**
-Once you have downloaded the jce_policy-8.zip file, move it to the ShufflePuff directory.
+Once you have downloaded the jce_policy-8.zip file, move it (still zipped) to the ShufflePuff directory.
 Then, simply run the jcepolicy.sh script in the ShufflePuff directory.

 **Manual Installation**
 Once you have downloaded the jce_policy-8.zip file, unzip the file.
 If your $JAVA_HOME